 Largemouth bass and crappie spawn in the large shallow embayments and have historically produced very strong year classes.
 In most years, sauger and walleye successfully spawn upstream in the rivers during the early spring.
 Douglas game fish are usually able to naturally sustain themselves, but some supplemental stocking of sauger, crappie, and smallmouth by the TWRA has taken place.

 A variety of fish attractors have been constructed over the years in an attempt to concentrate fish for anglers.
 These include brush piles which are used by many species of game fish and stake beds that are primarily for concentrating crappie.
 These attractors work well, but must continually be refurbished to maintain their effectiveness.

 Shoreline seeding of grasses on bare banks during the winter draw-down has the potential for creating spawning habitat and cover for young fish.
-Inconsistent water levels have rendered any shoreline seeding projects impractical.
+Inconsistent water levels, however, have rendered any shoreline seeding projects impractical.

 Douglas has one of the best largemouth bass fisheries in east Tennessee due to excellent reproduction and outstanding growth rates.
-The largemouth fishery is in such excellent condition there has been no reason to impose a size limit.
-There is, however, a daily creel limit of five-fish in combination with smallmouth.
+The largemouth fishery is in such excellent condition there has been no reason to impose a length limit.

 - White crappie stocking: 2009 - 182,520; 2008 - 36,090; 2007 - 15,000; 2005 - 15,000

-Crappie are normally very abundant and extremely popular with Douglas anglers, but their numbers have declined somewhat during the past several years.
+Crappie are normally very abundant and extremely popular with Douglas anglers.
+Their numbers declined a few years back, but the population has recently rebounded substantially.
 There is a minimum size limit of 10-inches with a 15-fish daily creel.
 The TWRA has constructed a crappie rearing pond on Henderson Island to produce fingerlings for Douglas during years of poor natural reproduction.